Evoke (LON:EVOK) Shares Down 18.7% – What’s Next?

-A number of equities research analysts have recently commented on the company.
-Jefferies Financial Group reiterated a “buy” rating and set a GBX 140 ($1.81) target price on shares of Evoke in a research note on Monday, December 16th.
-Berenberg Bank dropped their target price on shares of Evoke from GBX 130 ($1.68) to GBX 90 ($1.16) and set a “buy” rating on the stock in a research note on Wednesday, December 4th.
+A number of equities analysts have weighed in on EVOK shares.
+Jefferies Financial Group reiterated a “buy” rating and issued a GBX 140 ($1.81) price target on shares of Evoke in a research report on Monday, December 16th.
+Berenberg Bank dropped their target price on shares of Evoke from GBX 130 ($1.68) to GBX 90 ($1.16) and set a “buy” rating for the company in a report on Wednesday, December 4th.

 Evoke Price Performance

 Evoke (LON:EVOK – Get Free Report) last announced its quarterly earnings data on Wednesday, March 26th.
 The company reported GBX (6.40) (($0.08)) earnings per share (EPS) for the quarter.
 Evoke had a negative net margin of 8.50% and a negative return on equity of 517.98%.
-As a group, equities analysts forecast that Evoke plc will post 12.7648305 earnings per share for the current fiscal year.
+Equities analysts forecast that Evoke plc will post 12.7648305 EPS for the current fiscal year.

 - Five stocks we like better than Evoke